-This part explains the location of the various features on your vehicle and describes their function.
-For information on using these features in driving, see the paragraphs below.
-Please remember that each Peterbilt is custom-made.
-Your instrument panel may not look exactly like the one in the pictures below.
-We have tried to describe all the most common features and controls available.
+Please remember that each Model 387 is custom-made.
+Your instrument panel may not look exactly like the one in the pictures that follow.

+We have tried to describe the most common features and controls available, so your vehicle may not have some of the ones that appear in this section.
 You can pick out the parts that apply to you and read them to be fully informed on how your particular vehicle operates.

-Typical Conventional Cab Instruments and Controls
+Typical Cab Instruments and Controls